 Our UAP Independent Study Team is made up of some of the world’s leading scientists, data and artificial intelligence practitioners, aerospace safety experts, all with a specific charge, which is to tell us how to apply the full focus of science and data to UAP.

 Our independent study members are all active in the UAP community and will continue to be in accordance with FACA committee rules and regulations.
 All members successfully submitted financial disclosures and had a comprehensive government ethics briefing to be apart of the study team.
 Each member of the team was appointed in accordance with the Federal Advisory Committee Act, which is the gold standard to ensure independent and objective advice.

 Possessing a security clearance was not a requirement as the team is only studying unclassified data.

 All members are now either special government employees or regular government employees who are subject to government ethics rules, which NASA takes very seriously.

-The study will identify what data – from civilian government entities, commercial data and data from other sources can potentially be analyzed to shed light on unidentified anomalous phenomena.
+The team will meet periodically to identify what data – from civilian government entities, commercial data and data from other sources can potentially be analyzed to shed light on unidentified anomalous phenomena.
 These meetings are designed for the study team to prepare and gather facts from relevant experts.
-The study team will then recommend a roadmap for potential future NASA unidentified aerial data analysis.
+The study team will then recommend a roadmap for potential future NASA unidentified anomalous data analyses.
 The study is planned to take nine months.
 Afterward, the information will be released in a publicly available report.
 NASA expects to hold a full public meeting of the UAP Independent Study Team in late spring/early summer 2023.
 The meeting will be broadcast to the public.

 The independent study is run by sixteen members, under the guidance of NASA’s Science Mission Directorate and NASA’s Aeronautics Research Mission Directorate.
 This study is not related to any NASA flight missions or other NASA programs.